Russell-Waterhouse/blog/content/post/trends.md

 robot in a group.
 Having the highest marks in the previous semester's CSC course, I became our group's programmer.

-I remember one day I put together a basic robot with a sonar sensor and a drive train and wrote a program that looked for the longest distance from the robot with the ultrasonic sonar sensor, turned the robot, that direction, drove 30cm in that direction, then started the whole process again.
+I remember the day I put together a basic robot with a sonar sensor and a drive train and wrote a program that looked for the longest distance from the robot with the ultrasonic sonar sensor, turned the robot that direction, drove 30cm in that direction, then started the whole process again.

 Then I set him loose in the halls of my dorm building and watched him go.
+He drove down the hall, scanning his path, course correcting.
+When the hall turned right, he turned right.
+When he reached the end, he turned around.

 This was my aha moment.
 I had made a thing that could do what I wanted.
 Not some command line applet that crunched Fibonacci numbers or put SVG